divijagupta/Sling-It/Readme.md

 [Slingitme](http://slingit.me), a URL shortener that helps you generate short and crisp links which not only makes the link look much cleaner and allows customization, but also helps to keep a track of clicks and also monitor traffic behaviour.

+My first django project, so do :star: and appreciate.

 ### Installation